-The company introduced 2 variations of the same model with the only difference between them being the brightness performance, the LTV-2500 with a nominal brightness of 2000 Ansi Lumens and the LTV-3500 with a brightness of 3500 Ansi Lumens.
+The company introduced two variations of the same model, differing only in brightness performance: the LTV-2500 boasting a nominal brightness of 2000 Ansi Lumens, and the LTV-3500 with a remarkable brightness of 3500 Ansi Lumens.

 Who is the LTV-2500?